Oklahoma Restaurant Association - Event Information

 Branden was born in Modesto, California and made his way to Missouri with his family in 2005, where he discovered his love for all things culinary.
 After earning his A.A.S. of Culinary Arts, Branden quickly excelled in his career holding the title of Executive Sous Chef and Executive Chef of well-known restaurants in Springfield, MO and the surrounding area.
 He also spent a year as a culinary instructor at Victory Trade School.
 Branden has completed stages in Michelin star restaurants in NYC, competed in various cooking competitions and received specialized training at the Culinary Institute of America.
 Most recently, he placed second in the Wright Chef Competition in Bartlesville, OK which connected him to the Tulsa and OK culinary community.
 In November 2018, Branden accepted the position of Chef de Cuisine at Smoke.
 Woodfire Grill in Owasso and made the move from Missouri with his wife, Olivia, and two dogs, Haily and Bocephus.

 Chef Kevin Lee picked up his first cooking shift at a local sushi restaurant while attending the University of Las Vegas.
 Kevin trained for 2 intense years under Chef and owner, Joon Choi, of Sushi Wa.
 He then became the Sous Chef at Mizuya located in the Mandalay Bay hotel.
 Shortly after, Kevin was named Executive Chef at age 21.
 Ready for a change of scenery, Kevin moved to Oklahoma City in December of 2009 opening Burger Rush with his cousin Andrew Hwang.
 In 2011, Kevin joined the prestigious Coach House apprenticeship program to train under Kurt Fleischfresser.
 Upon graduation, Kevin served as a sous chef at vast, eventually becoming the executive chef.
-After serving as the executive chef for 3 years, he became the Culinary Director for the Social Order Restaurant Group to oversee 10 restaurants.
+After serving as the executive chef for 3 years, he became the Culinary Director for The Social Order Dining Collective to oversee 10 restaurants.
 Kevin's culinary experience extends to several other Oklahoma City restaurants.
-Most recently, he partnered with John Lee and Jason change to start a new concept, Gogi Go.
+Most recently, he partnered with John Lee and Jason Chang to start a new concept, Gogi Go.
 He also Food Network's Guy's Grocery Games Champion and won the ORA Culinary Cook Off in 2016.

-Chef Theron Jessop Chef, The Artesian Hotel
+Chef Theron Jessop Chef, Springs at The Artesian Hotel

 Chef Dominic Trapanese Chef, The Skirvin Hilton Hotel